sysboss/build_scripts_sdk/README.md

 ```

 ## What will happen?
-The build script will scan the application folder (./ExampleProject) looking for _build_steps.sh file.
+The build script will scan the project folder (./ExampleProject) looking for _build_steps.sh file.
 This file defines all the build steps required to build the ExampleApp.

 In our case, it's: